ethereum/go-ethereum/docs/_getting-started/index.md

 ## Step 1: Create accounts

-Use the command below to create an account
+Use the command below to create an account.
-> **Note:** you will need to create two accounts for this guide
+> **Note:** you will need to create two accounts for this guide.

 ```shell
 clef newaccount --keystore geth-tutorial/keystore